dragonofdeath/impossible-states/src/u001-about-me.md

 ```--------------    Bio   --------------------
   name:        Vaidas Kublinskas

+  in Web:      on and off from 2004
-  in Wix:      (Forum FED team) for 1⅔ years
+  in Wix:      for 1⅘ years
   working on:  comments and reviews products

   described by